 “Have your dog eat slowly,” Dr. Eckholm says.
 “I recommend putting food in Kong toys to make the dog dig around for it.
 This will prevent him from inhaling it and decrease the risk of bloat.”

-Kidney disease can develop on its own over a dog’s lifetime or as a complication from medications or other diseases (like Lyme disease).
+Kidney disease usually develops gradually and is most often seen in older dogs, but it can also arise as a complication from medications or other infectious diseases (like Lyme disease).

 Unfortunately, kidney disease that develops over a pet’s lifetime—a.k.a. chronic kidney disease—is not preventable most of the time.
 Dogs with a genetic predisposition to kidney failure are most at risk.